Hiltaba Nature Reserve: Description

 Rock holes in the granite, which gather rain water and are of Aboriginal cultural significance, are maintained on the property.
+These rock holes are notable for supporting a diverse community of freshwater invertebrates, as well as providing a source of freshwater for wildlife on the reserve.

 The foundation has created driving and walking tracks, as well as fireplaces and accessible fuel for campers.
 The property remains a pastoral lease, and adjoining landholders help to manage issues like stray stock, dingoes, and feral goats.

 Apart from the substantial bungalow built by Slinger Nitschke, there are also several other structures on the property: